(c) NetKnights GmbH 2025, https://netknights.it

 # get the serials from a policy definition

-detailPol = Match.action_only(g, scope=SCOPE.AUTHZ, action=ACTION.NODETAILSUCCESS)\
+policy = Match.action_only(g, scope=SCOPE.AUTHZ, action=PolicyAction.NODETAILSUCCESS).policies(

-if detailPol and content.get("result", {}).get("value"):
+if policy and content.get("result", {}).get("value"):

 # The policy was set, we need to strip the details, if the